-Digging into the biblical festivals yields deeper understanding of what God wants for you and all humanity!
+Digging into the seven feasts of the Bible yields deeper understanding of what God wants for you and all humanity!
 They foreshadow His plan of salvation.

 If you wandered into the hills around Gettysburg, Pennsylvania, on any July 1, you might find yourself dropping to the ground or running the other way as thousands of Union and Confederate troops appeared around you.